 How To Start Microdosing: Creating A Regimen

-People who microdose tend to follow a regimen.
-This is what microdosing pioneer James Fadiman recommends, and he has suggested his own protocol of one day on and two days off.
+Pioneer James Fadiman recommends his own protocol of one day on and two days off.
 This means you microdose one day — ideally in the morning — then have a two-day break until your next dosage.

-Tolerance to psychedelics can build quickly.
-This means if you tried to microdose the next day using the same dose, you may experience reduced effects, or perhaps no effects at all.
-After two days, however, your tolerance will have gone, and the same dosage should provide the desired effects.
+If you tried to microdose the next day using the same dose, you may experience reduced effects, or perhaps no effects at all.

 Fadiman also recommends that you limit your microdosing regimen to four to eight weeks, with two to four weeks rest before (if) you start microdosing again.